git4example/CreateTaskSet/ExternalDeploymentCotroller.md

 We are going to talk about External Deployment controller here, Lets see what External Deployment Controller is and what it allows us to do  :

-* As name suggest, it allows you to have full control over deployment process to ECS service (*T&C apply : Still ECS scheduler limits and throttling will apply)
+* As name suggest, it allows you to have full control over deployment process to ECS service (*T&C, check towards the end of this article)
-* Its completely on you how you want to orchestrate your deployments so you have to control it using APIs to control deployments to ECS Service using APIs (CreateTaskSet, UpdateTaskSet, UpdateServicePrimaryTaskSet, DeleteTaskSet, DeleteTask, DescribeServices and DescribeTaskSets).
+* Its completely on you how you want to orchestrate your deployments so you have to control it using APIs to control deployments to ECS Service using APIs (`CreateTaskSet, UpdateTaskSet, UpdateServicePrimaryTaskSet, DeleteTaskSet, DeleteTask, DescribeServices and DescribeTaskSets`).

-    * CreateTaskSet is used to deploy TaskSet(s) in the ECS Service
+    * `CreateTaskSet` is used to deploy TaskSet(s) in the ECS Service
-    * UpdateServicePrimaryTaskSet API action modifies which task set in a service is the primary task set
+    * `UpdateServicePrimaryTaskSet` API action modifies which task set in a service is the primary task set
-    * UpdateTaskSet API action updates only the scale % for a task set.
+    * `UpdateTaskSet` API action updates only the scale % for a task set.
-    * UpdateService API action updates the desired count and health check grace period parameters for a service.
+    * `UpdateService` API action updates the desired count and health check grace period parameters for a service.
-    * Use CreateTaskSet API to create new task set, If the launch type, platform version, load balancer details, network configuration, or task definition need to be updated.
+    * Use `CreateTaskSet` API to create new task set, If the launch type, platform version, load balancer details, network configuration, or task definition need to be updated.
-    * DeleteTaskSet API action to delete TaskSet
+    * `DeleteTaskSet` API action to delete TaskSet
-    * Few others which you will be using to create your own scheduler..
-DeleteTask, DescribeServices and DescribeTaskSets
+    * Few others which you will be using to create your own scheduler.. `DeleteTask, DescribeServices and DescribeTaskSets`

 * You can have multiple task definitions running under same ECS service using different TaskSets and ECS service will maintain desired count for each TaskSets
-* This opens up possibility to create your own Deployment type, Write your own Deployment Scheduler (*T&C apply : piggy back on ECS scheduler)
+* This opens up possibility to create your own Deployment type, Write your own Deployment Scheduler (*T&C)
 * ECS Service Auto Scaling is not supported while using External Deployment controller
 * Only ALB and NLB are supported
-* You can not use DAEMON scheduling strategy
+* You can not use `DAEMON` scheduling strategy
 * Currently deploymentConfiguration is having no effect on CreateTaskSet/UpdateTaskSet

-T&C :

-Meaning when we use External Deployment controller, ECS service scheduler is trying to run all the requested tasks (computedDesiredCount) in one go, which may cause throttling exceptions depending on the desired count of ECS service and scale % you have requested for TaskSet.
-With these new APIs (CreateTaskSet, UpdateTaskSet, UpdateServicePrimaryTaskSet, DeleteTaskSet...etc) ECS service is allowing external scheduling and controlling of the scheduling behavior, however there are still some elements like ECS scheduler level throttling is under ECS service scheduler logic which may affect your deployment and its speed of deployment.
-For example, ECS Scheduler only allow 10 TPS (task per second) burst and 1 task per second beyond for normal ECS service, however in case of External Deployment controller, ECS scheduler will try to run all requested tasks in one go and it will remain stuck if requested tasks (computedDesiredCount) are more then 10.

-### Deployment time
-Based on my testing it looks like amount of time to complete deployment depends on few variable element as below (and may be more).
-However these are primary ones as I could point out as of now :

-1. ECS scheduler allows 10 task in one go, so need to wait for one batch of 10 task to be scheduled then we can push next batch.
-2. There is delay between update API and scheduler calculate computedDesiredCount value.
-Once computedDesiredCount is calculated, than task scheduler will start rolling out new set of tasks based on new value.
-3. Deployment of tasks itself
-4. Task Creation and Stabilization period of each individual task itself, which includes container pull, run, network delay ..etc
-5. Health checks, if any applicable (not tested)

 ### Create Task Set